 Play it Safe!

 To decrease trauma as much as possible, we provide medical examinations and evaluation of sexual assault victims on site in our child-oriented environment.
-Through our collaboration with Lakeland Healthcare, we utilize Sexual Assault Nurse Examiners who are well trained and knowledgeable in how to interact with assault victims to collect evidence while preserving body integrity.
+Through our collaboration with Spectrum Lakeland Healthcare, we utilize Forensic Nurse Examiners who are well trained and knowledgeable in how to interact with assault victims to collect evidence while preserving body integrity.

 Multidisciplinary Team Approach (MDT)/Case Management